Coaching & Rates

 To me, "go your own way" is a set of magical and transformative words.
 And there's a story behind them.

 I was 15, learning to drive with my sister, Susan, in backwoods Clarendon County, South Carolina.
-I’d already begun to see her as my most important mentor; nine years older, she’d helped me gain the sense that each of us has our own spark of divine fire, as George Bernard Shaw once wrote, and that we aren't meant to repress our emotions (as goodness knows, so many people do).
+I’d already begun to see her as my most important mentor; nine years older, she’d helped me gain the sense that each of us has our own spark of divine fire, as George Bernard Shaw once wrote.
 She taught me about authenticity, exploration, and adventure.

 On this particular driving lesson in 1976, Fleetwood Mac’s “Go Your Own Way” came on the radio.
 Susan, who passed away in May 2024, looked at me with urgency and passion to say, “Never forget that, David.
 You should ALWAYS go your own way.
 Always!”
 That’s the gist of it — and given that moment and the times, I've never forgotten the principle.